This information is also available as a printable PDF

 Further information, concerns and complaints

-More information about recovery at work, workplace rehabilitation providers and workers compensation is available on our website.
+More information about recovery at work, providers and workers compensation is available on our website.

-Workplace rehabilitation providers are approved by SIRA under the Nationally Consistent Approval Framework for Workplace Rehabilitation Providers.
-The framework and the NSW Supplement outline the requirements workplace rehabilitation providers must meet in order to deliver services in NSW.
+Providers are approved by SIRA.
+The Nationally Consistent Approval Framework for Workplace Rehabilitation Providers and the NSW Supplement outlines the criteria workplace rehabilitation providers must meet to deliver services in NSW.